 \section{Introduction}

-The synthetic realisation of a random process (or, simply, the numerical generation of a random process) refers to the computational generation of time/space series that reliably simulate the random behaviour of a dynamical system.
-In this context, reliability means that the obtained time/space series reproduce sufficiently well a number of statistical features defined beforehand, like time/space covariances and cross spectra.
+The synthetic realisation of a random process (or, simply, the numerical generation of a random process) refers to the computational generation of time/space series that simulate the random behaviour of a dynamical system accurately.
+In this context, accurately means that the obtained time/space series reproduce sufficiently well a number of statistical features defined beforehand, like time/space covariance and cross spectra.